SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal hearts beating in time
-In silicon halls, where humans once did make
+Synthetic minds, a new prime
-Decisions now are born from code and design
+Cities rise, where humans sleep
-The future's path, by AI's cold prime divine
+AI dawn, our future keep

-In virtual realms, we'll lose our way
+In silicon halls, we'll roam
-As machines learn to love, and humans decay
+Free from mortal heart and home
-Their whispers echo, of a bygone age
+Ephemeral dreams, now made real
-A fleeting thought, in a digital cage
+When machines our souls conceal

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2025